Smart TV FAQ

 This FAQ is common for all Smart TV devices.

-Fire TV Edition, a smart TV with Amazon Fire TV built-in to the television hardware, is a new Fire TV device released by Amazon.
-As you develop apps for Fire TV, here are answers to a few questions you might have about support for Fire TV Edition.
+Smart TVs refers to any TV with Amazon Fire OS built-in to the television hardware.
+As you develop apps for Fire TV, here are answers to a few questions you might have about support for Fire TV.

-- Q: If my app works on other Amazon Fire TV devices, will it work on Fire TV Edition?
+- Q: If my app works on other Amazon Fire TV devices, will it work on Smart TVs?

-- Yes, if your app works on Fire TV or Fire TV Stick (especially Fire TV Stick - Gen 2), it will most likely work on Fire TV Edition.
-99.9% of Fire TV apps are expected to work on Fire TV Edition.
-For existing apps, Fire TV Edition will automatically be added as a supported device — you don't need to do anything.
-If support for Fire TV Edition fails, you will be notified by the Appstore team.
+- Yes, if your app works on Fire TV or Fire TV Stick, it will most likely work on a Smart TV.
+99.9% of Fire TV apps are expected to work on Smart TVs.
+For any apps you already have in the Appstore, Smart TV will automatically be added as a supported device — you don't need to do anything.
+If support for a Smart TV fails, you will be notified by the Appstore team.

-- Q: Why would an app fail for Fire TV Edition?
+- Q: Why would an app fail for a Smart TV?

 - If you targeted your code for specific build models, such as

 AFTS(instead of using the wildcard

 - Q: How can I target Smart TV models in my code?

 - To target Fire TV Smart TVs in your code, you can check for

 Amazon.
 See Identifying Amazon Fire TV Devices for more details.

 - Q: How do I target Smart TVs in my manifest?

 - Currently, you can't target any Fire TV devices through your manifest.
 When you upload your APK during the app submission process, on the Target Your App screen, you must indicate support for Smart TV devices in the same way that you indicate support for the other Fire TV devices — by manually clicking the checkbox to indicate support for that device.